sravs47/easy-vacay/README.md

-# easy-vacay
-Vacation Planner website to book flights, hotels and packages
+# Vacation Planner website to book flights, hotels and packages

-Tools/ Binaries to Install
+## Tools/ Binaries to Install

 Install python and pip